 COVID-19 has made things harder for some Pacific learners and families, including putting pressure on their wellbeing and ability to engage in education.

-Pacific Education Support Fund
+Pacific Education Support Fund (APPLICATIONS NOW CLOSED)

 Many community groups and Pacific providers have been working to support Pacific learners and families to engage in education during the COVID-19 response and recovery, and to make sure Pacific learners and families have access to the services and support.